vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 We can easily imagine that would be the same thing for open table format.

+### Caching

+A big component for database engines is caching.
+Recently, in-memory database systems are quite a thing.

+Having decentralized compute torpedoes the possibility of cache.
+Having decentralized caching systems with cache invalidation is a *difficult* problem.

+Without caching, query performance, especially concurrent queries on fast moving data, is poor.

+This is why running reports on top of serverless compute on top of a data lake is slow and a bad idea in general.

 ### Trusting the different computes

 Looking at a landscape where we have multiple kind of compute accessing a data lake, can we trust them all?